Introduction

 Legal Principles

-- Reasonableness: Reasonable actions by the claimant in response to negligence don’t break the chain.
+- Unreasonable Actions: Unforeseeable and unreasonable actions by the claimant can break the chain.

-In McKew v Holland & Hannen & Cubitts (Scotland) Ltd [1969] 3 All ER 1621, the claimant's decision to descend a staircase without help, despite prior injury, broke the chain of causation.
+In McKew v Holland & Hannen & Cubitts (Scotland) Ltd [1969] 3 All ER 1621, the claimant suffered an injury due to his employer's negligence and later descended a steep staircase without assistance, resulting in further injury.
+The court held that his unreasonable action broke the chain of causation, absolving the defendant from liability for the subsequent injury.

 Proximate Cause and Remoteness